keeganpaleshi/RMTest/readme.txt

 - `time_series_Po214.png` and `time_series_Po218.png` – decay time-series plots.
 - Optional `*_ts.json` files containing binned time series when enabled.

+The `time_fit` routine currently fits only Po‑214 and Po‑218.
+Supporting Po‑210 would require adding its half‑life and detection efficiency to the configuration along with a plotting color in the code.

 ## Configuration

 `nominal_adc` under the `calibration` section sets the expected raw ADC